-We take this opportunity to share Cummings & Lockwood's Annual Firm Update.
-It highlights some of our representations over the last twelve months, the results achieved in those engagements, and various charitable and civic initiatives we were honored to support.
+We are pleased to share with you Cummings & Lockwood's 2020 Firm-wide Annual Update.
+It highlights some of the work we have performed over the past twelve months, various professional recognitions we have received, and a number of charitable and pro bono initiatives we have been privileged to support.

-Our best wishes for a healthy and prosperous New Year.
+With thanks and best wishes for a healthy New Year.

 Jonathan B. Mills

 Chairman & Managing Director